Hi, I’m T-Ann. I’m so glad you’re here.

 Being authentic has allowed me to have a voice and given other’s permission to speak up.

-My articles have been featured in Time, Prevention, Yahoo Parenting, The Good Men Project and more.
-I work with clients all over the world who come to me because they just want to ‘get real’ with their life and stop feeling like a fraud.
+My articles have been featured in Time, Prevention, Yahoo Parenting, The Good Men Project, PopSugar, and more.
+I work with clients all over the world who want to reach their full potential, who are tired of feeling like they don’t have control, who want to feel confident and enjoy deep connections with those they love.

-I know what it’s like to feel like a ‘fraud’ when you look like you have it all.
+I know what it’s like to feel like you’re lost when you look like you have it all.

-I know what it is like to switch up a life you signed up for years and years ago.
+I know what it is like to no longer love a life you signed up for years and years ago.

 And I know the freedom and joy that comes from giving yourself permission to be YOU.